-In addition to income through operations, we have historically financed our business through the sale of our debt and equity securities.
+In addition to income from operations, we have historically financed our business through the sale of our debt and equity securities.
 On May 3, 2013, we issued \$90.0 million aggregate principal amount of Notes to qualified institutional buyers, the initial purchasers of the Notes (the Initial Purchasers).
 We issued the Notes under an Indenture, dated May 3, 2013.
 The Notes provide for 7.50% interest per annum on the principal amount of the Notes, payable semi-annually in arrears on May 1 and November 1 of each year.
 Interest will accrue on the Notes from and including May 3, 2013 and the Notes will mature on May 1, 2019, unless earlier converted, redeemed or repurchased by the Company.
 The Notes are secured by a first-priority lien, other than customary permitted liens, on substantially all of our assets, whether now owned or hereafter acquired.

-As of June 30, 2015, holders of the Notes have converted a total of approximately \$79.3 million of the Notes.
-Cumulatively, through June 30, 2015, we issued a total of approximately 15.0 million shares of common stock in conversion of the principal amount of the Notes and issued an additional 2.2 million shares of common stock and paid approximately \$1.7 million cash in settlement of the interest make-whole provision related to the converted Notes.
+As of September 30, 2015, holders of the Notes have converted a total of approximately \$80.3 million of the Notes.
+Cumulatively, through September 30, 2015, we issued a total of approximately 15.1 million shares of common stock in conversion of the principal amount of the Notes and issued an additional 2.2 million shares of common stock and paid approximately \$1.7 million cash in settlement of the interest make-whole provision related to the converted Notes.
+In addition, during the period October 1, 2015 to current, holders of the Notes converted approximately \$1.2 million of the Notes and we issued a total of approximately 0.2 million shares of common stock in conversion of the principal amount of the Notes and accrued interest thereon, and issued an additional 13,000 shares of common stock in settlement of the interest make-whole provision related to the converted notes.